PineconeGRPC

 PineconeGRPC.create_collection(name: str, source: str) None

-Create a collection from a pod-based index
+Create a collection from a pod-based index.

 Parameters: